This article will cover the following frequently asked analytics questions:

 This means that the no. of known readers may be higher than the no. of sign-ups.

-It is also worth noting that once we have identified a known reader through a sign-up form or a lead capture URL, we will be able to collect known reader analytics across other Turtl Docs they read, too, even if they don’t fill in another form.
+It is also worth noting that once we have identified a known reader through a sign-up form, lead-capture URL, etc., we will be able to collect known reader analytics across other Turtl Docs they read, too, even if they weren't identified again through one of the above methods.

 However, if the reader clears their browser cookies, we won’t be able to track known reader analytics until they complete a new sign-up form, or open a new lead capture URL.

-I can see 1 sign-up on my Doc, but no known readers.
+I can see X number of sign-ups, but no known readers.
 Why is that?

 If a signup comes from a list of banned IPs, they will not add to the number signups.